 Members do not require any equipment and just need to wear clothes that don’t restrict movement; in the summer I just use a T-shirt and shorts.
 The same applies to footwear: I wear trainers but, if you prefer, bare feet are also fine.

-Venue and Time: We meet weekly on Thursday mornings from 10:00 to 11:00 at the Holy Angels community hall at Irlams o’ th’ Height.
-There is also space outside which we could use if the weather is fine.
+Holy Angels Community Hall.
+There is also space outside which we could use if the weather is fine